| Updated September 20th, 2004 Please read the

 GREAT OPPORTUNITY TO SEE LITTLE TRAVERSE

+LIGHTHOUSE!
 The Harbor Springs Area Historical Society, in cooperation with the

 Harbor Point Lighthouse Committee, will be offering tour for the first time